JetBrains/kotlin/plugins/lombok/lombok-compiler-plugin/README.md

  - [x] Actually run compiled code
  - [x] Don't generate members that already exist (if having a duplicate is a problem)
  - [x] Gradle integration (as subplugin or just a way to enable lombok support)
+ - [ ] Gradle plugin integration test
  - [ ] Maven integration (as subplugin or just a way to enable lombok support)
- - [ ] Nullability from annotations.
+ - [x] Nullability from annotations.
 Check if it is inherited from variable definition